3 Quick Centerpieces with Grocery Store Flowers

-As the holidays approach; last minute dinners, parties and gatherings tend to pop up at last minute.
-Believe me, we have all been there.
-We go tearing out to the grocery store to make something out of nothing; and we grab a bouquet of fresh flowers hoping to make something pretty for the table.
-Please know that while you can simply buy a mixed bouquet at the store, take it home and plop it into a vase.
-This is not really the best possible design.
+It is that time of year as the holiday season quickly approaches.
+I am sure you have planned a few holiday gathering…. or have had a few impromptu one pop up along the way, believe me we have all been there.
+In those cases we go tearing out to the grocery store to try a pull something together out of nothing; and we inevitably grab a bouquet of fresh flowers.
+We get home hoping to make something pretty for the table, only to get home and find we have a maybe few roses, daisy’s and a sprig of greenery.
+Now we have no idea what to do with this collection other than to shove it all in vase.
+Please know that while you can simply buy a mixed bouquet like this at the store, take it home and plop it into a vase.
+This is not really the best possible design, and does not really say custom or deisgned.
 Inevitably, you will end up with a vase arrangement that is all the same height and looks like the end of a trumpet, which is not very aesthetically pleasing.
-My first recommendation is to buy 2 or more of the same type of mixed bouquets or you can purchase additional types of flowers to add in to a mix set.
-Since mixed bouquets are usually packed with only 1-2 stems of each type of flower, this will actually give you some numbers to work with as you design.
+My very first recommendation is to buy 2 or more of the same type of mixed bouquets which will offer you more flower to work with, or you can purchase additional types of flowers like a dozen roses to add into a mix set.
+Traditionally mixed bouquets are only packed with only 1-2 stems of each type of flower, so wither of these options will actually give you some numbers to work with as you design.
 Today, since I like a challenge, I will show you how to make 3 centerpieces out of 1 large size bouquet.First make sure you have the proper tools and a container.
 As a classically trained floral designer, I know how to create all types of centerpieces, such as the Japanese style Ikebana, Flourish Renaissance, English Garden, and even Mid Century Modern Pave’.
 Please know that all of these style all start with the same flowers as a simple grocery store bouquet.
+The only difference is how long your cut each of the stems and how you arrange them into the containers.
+For example, Japanese Ikebana is the use of negative space, so very few flowers is key, with specific spacing and heights create a very stylized look like potted orchids.
 A simple tip is to the use floral sheers, these are very similar to pruning sheers which would work just as well, but I do not recommend scissors.
 I know several people that like to use scissors, and while they cut the stems, the thick woodsy stems will ruin your scissors and scissors also tend to crush the fragile stems leaving them to not drink properly and die quicker.
 I personally use a floral knife, which is the professional method but I would not recommend that unless you know what you are doing, you could lose a finger, just stick to the floral sheers.

 1. THE VASE ARRANGEMENT: